 No. 2: Third Federal home equity loans and lines of credit

 Best for: People who want the lowest variable interest rate they can find

-Third Federal Bank offers 5, 10, and 30-year home equity products with rates that tend to be lower than other lenders — often half a percentage point lower (think 4.5 percent when other lenders are offering 5 percent).
+Third Federal Savings & Loan offers 5, 10 and 30-year home equity products with rates that tend to be lower than other lenders — often a quarter percentage point lower (think 3.7 percent when other lenders are offering 4 percent).

 You can choose from:

 - Fixed and adjustable rates for a traditional home equity loan

 - Adjustable rate for a Third Federal 5/1 Adjustable Home Equity Loan